ernstoarllano/interview/README.md

 ### Database Setup

 The project includes a PostgreSQL database running in Docker.
 The Prisma schema is set up with a basic `Post` model.
-You can expand this schema as needed for your implementation.
+You'll need to:

+1. Design and implement the User model
+2. Establish the relationship between Users and Posts
+3. Create appropriate migrations
+4. Update the application to handle the user-post relationship

 ```bash
 # Start the database